alexeybogdanov/TaskManager/README.md

 compared to any of the existing one, we remove the lowest priority that is the oldest, otherwise we skip it

-###The task manager offers the possibility to list() all the
+### List running processes
-running processes, sorting them by time of creation (implicitly we can consider it the time in which has been added to the TM), priority or id.
+The task manager offers the possibility to list() all the running processes, sorting them by time of creation (implicitly we can consider it the time in which has been added to the TM), priority or id.

 ### Model one or more methods capable of

-1. killing a specific process
+* killing a specific process
-2. killing all processes with a specific priority
+* killing all processes with a specific priority
-3. killing all running processes
+* killing all running processes